OCA/edi/edi/README.rst

 3. EDI Exchange Type, to define file types of exchange
 4. EDI Exchange Record, to define a record exchanged between systems

+Also define a mixin to be inherited by records that will generate EDIs

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.